 Also note that curl never knows what the maximum possible speed is—it will simply go as fast as it can and is allowed.
 You may know your connection's maximum speed, but curl does not.

-When you want to make sure your curl command line won't try to download a too-large file, you can instruct curl to stop before doing that, if it knows the size before the transfer starts!
-Maybe that would use too much bandwidth, take too long time or you don't have enough space on your hard drive:
+When you want to make sure your curl command line will not try to download a too-large file, you can instruct curl to stop before doing that, if it knows the size before the transfer starts!
+Maybe that would use too much bandwidth, take too long time or you do not have enough space on your hard drive:

 curl --max-filesize 100000 https://example.com/